PharmGKB/PharmCAT/src/scripts/preprocessor/test/README.md

 ## Explanation of files

-### 1. Test files for bcftools and the preprocessing script - Basic
+### 1. Test files for bcftools and the preprocessing scripts
-1. test_biallelic_nonparsimonious_notLeftAligned.vcf.gz
+1. test.vcf.gz
-2. test_biallelic_nonparsimonious_notLeftAligned.vcf.gz.tbi
+2. reference.Sample_1.vcf
-3. reference_biallelic_nonparsimonious_notLeftAligned.vcf
+3. reference.Sample_2.vcf
-4. reference_biallelic_nonparsimonious_notLeftAligned.missing_pgx_var.gz
+4. reference.missing_pgx_var.vcf.gz

-    These two files are for tests on bcftools version.
-They can also be used to test the basic normalizatoin functions of the PharmCAT_VCF_Preprocess.py.

-### 2. Test files for bcftools and the preprocessing script - Advanced INDEL normalization
-1. test_indels_format.vcf
-2. reference_indels_format.vcf

-    These two files are for advanced testing of bcftools' capability to prepare INDELs.
+_"test.vcf.gz"_ are designed for tests on bcftools version as well as the PharmCAT VCF preprocessor.
+The output from the VCF preprocessor should match the content in *reference.Sample_1.vcf*, *reference.Sample_2.vcf*, and *reference.missing_pgx_var.vcf.gz*.

-### 3. Test files for the VCF proprocessing script - Performance
+### 2. Test files for the VCF proprocessing script - Performance

 I tested the performance of the VCF preprocessing script, including run time, multi-sample VCF processing, etc.